-From 2014 in a groundbreaking fusion of art and architecture by Jacob van der Beugel, portrayals of the DNA of the Duke and Duchess of Devonshire and their heirs will be part of the fabric of the building at Chatsworth.
+In a groundbreaking fusion of art and architecture by Jacob van der Beugel, portrayals of the DNA of the Duke and Duchess of Devonshire and their heirs are part of the fabric of the building at Chatsworth.

-An entire ceramic room is being created using textured, handmade ceramic panels.
+An entire ceramic room was created using textured, handmade ceramic panels.
 Fixed to the walls of the North Sketch Gallery each of the 659 warm, ochre coloured panels is unique and can fit only in one place.

 Jacob van der Beugel's North Sketch Sequence won a 2014 CODAaward from CODAworx, a global community created to celebrate design and art.